How to Use the GitLab Proxy in CI

 Testing a Gatsby application with Cypress on Gitlab CI

 In this blog post, we will go over how we can automatically test a Gatsby site end-to-end (e2e), using Cypress on Gitlab CI.
 Introduction Gatsby Gatsby is a static site generator (SSG) built upon React.
 It allows us to create “blazing” fast websites.
 In this example, we will use a simple blog starter template available and add a Cypress test.
-Cypress Fast, easy and reliable testing for anything that runs in a browser. ...
+Cypress Fast, easy and reliable testing for anything that runs in a browser. - Cypress README ...

 How to source your Gatsby posts from another repo